jon-takagi/lets-network/README.md

 Threads is the number of CPU threads used to run our code.
 It defaults to 1, and debugging multithreading bugs is outside the scope of this assignment.
 If a value less than 1 is passed, the server throws an error.
 ### Architecture
-The server consists of 2 classes,`listener` and `session`, and 2 methods - `handle_request` and `main`.
+The server consists of a `main` function in its own file, and imports three classes- `tcp_listener`, `udp_handler`, and `request_processor`.
 The use of classes allows our server to run asynchronously, although in this case we only test and run a single thread.
 We consulted Boost documentation and example code to understand how to create this basic structure for an async server and synchronous client.

 #### `main`
 The main method parses the command line arguments using `boost::program_options`.
 First, it creates a `Cache` object using the specified max memory (The other cache parameters are left as default).
-It then creates a single listener on the specified endpoint, and orders it to run.
+It then creates a single listener for TCP and UDP each on the specified endpoint, and orders it to run.
 Finally, it prepares the specified number of threads to be used by the io_context, which allows our code to run on multiple threads.
-#### `listener`
+#### `tcp_listener`
 The listener waits for new clients to open connections.
-When it does, it creates a new `session`, then returns to listening for clients.
+When it does, it accepts the connection and creates a strand for it, then returns to listening for clients.
 This allows a single server to communicate with many clients at once.
-This class is almost entirely identical to the example given in the boost examples as `http_server_async.cpp`, but it takes a `Cache*` in its constructor, and passes it to each session it creates.
+This class is very similar to the example given in the boost examples as `http_server_async.cpp`, but it takes a `Cache*` in its constructor, and has the equivalent `session` function built in implicitly, as we found such an integration to work well for our purposes.

-#### `session`
+#### `udp_handler`
-The `session` class handles a single client at a time.
-It first creates a `tcp_stream` from the socket assigned to it by the `listener`.
-It ensures that properly formed HTTP requests are parsed into beast request objects, then passes them to `handle_request`, which is where the majority of our original code is.
-It also ensures the pointer to the Cache object is passed alongside the request.
-Finally, the session object gracefully closes the connection at the end of communication.
+The `udp_handler` is relatively simple since it doesn't have to handle sessions for different clients.
+The code listens for a request, processes it into an http request, and then calls `handle_request` on the instance.
+Afterwards, it converts the http response back into an appropriate UDP response, and flings that out into the void of the internet.
 #### `handle_request`
 This method takes a beast request object, a function to send them, and a pointer to the cache object created by main.
 It first validates that the request method is one of GET, PUT, DELETE, HEAD, or POST.
 If not, it replies with a bad_request response.
+Given that we do http conversion in our `udp_handler`, this function is unchanged from our TCP implementation and is used in both the TCP and UDP parts of the server.

 #### GET
 To respond to a GET request, it first parses the key and attempts to `get` it from the cache.
 If the cache returns a nullptr, then it sends a 404 response.
 Otherwise, it uses the `kv_json` class to create a json string from the requested key and returned value, sets that as the body of the response, and sends it.
 #### PUT